 Bobwhite quail are a well known gamebird.
 Many color variations have come about over the years.
-The colors I have and plan to raise are snowflake and fawn.
+The colors I have are snowflake, silver and fawn.
 Although they come in different colors, the male still has the traditional bobwhite call.
 They are a hardy bird and are easy to keep.
 Incubation is 22-23 days.

 California Valley Quail

 A small plump ground dwelling bird.
 The state bird of California.

 Has commonly known plume of feathers on top of head.
 Striking bird that's hardy and quite adaptable.

 A bluish gray ground dwelling bird often called blue quail or cottontop.